Controlled Training Data Generation with Diffusion Models: Experiments

+\textbf{Are adversarial prompts found for one model specialized for that model?} We study 1) whether models benefit \textit{the most} from data generated using their own feedback and 2) whether they benefit at all from using data generated for another model (compared to Agnostic Prompts.) \cref{tab:analysis-feedback} shows that in most cases, a model performs best when trained with data generated using its own feedback, which shows the usefulness of the model-informed feedback mechanism.
+At the same time, we find that in most cases, prompts found for another model still outperform Agnostic Prompts, suggesting that adversarial prompts result in useful transfer between models.

-\textbf{Running multiple iterations of adversarial optimization vs a single iteration.} We define an \textit{iteration} as one round of adversarial optimization, i.e. optimizing \cref{eq:adversarial-opt} or \cref{eq:adversarial-opt_and_clip-guidance}, generation and fine-tuning.
+\textbf{Does multiple iterations of adversarial optimization further improve performance?} We define an \textit{iteration} as one round of adversarial optimization, i.e. optimizing \cref{eq:adversarial-opt} or \cref{eq:adversarial-opt_and_clip-guidance}, generation and fine-tuning.
 Given that all of the above results were obtained with a single iteration, we aim to see if there are benefits in performing multiple iterations.
-We perform a total of 8 iterations and we compare this to performing a single iteration.
-The experimental settings for 8 iterations and a single iteration are similar, e.g., in total, over the 8 iterations, we optimize for the same number of \aplong, and fine-tune on the same datapoints, etc. Fig.~\ref{fig:depth-multi-iter} shows that the first iteration of the 8 iterations setting resulted in the largest improvement in performance, eventually converging to the performance of the single iteration approach.
-Thus, we chose to perform a single iteration for the results in \cref{tab:depth-results}.
-See the~\supmat~\cref{app:multi-iter} for further implementation details and results.
+We perform a total of 8 iterations keeping the total number of generated images, prompts, etc., the same as for a single iteration for comparison. \cref{fig:depth-multi-iter} shows that the first iteration of the multi-iterations setting results in the largest performance improvement and eventually converges to the performance of the single iteration approach.
+Thus, we chose to perform a single iteration for our main experiments.
+See the~\cref{app:multi-iter} for additional implementation details and results.